8 Water Damage in the House: Reasons, Impacts and Preventions

 - Increased costs for mold remediation and repair.

-2. Permanent Water Stain Marks in the House
+2. Water Stain Marks in the House

 Negative impacts of water stain marks in the house